Meet The Team

 jens.lohmann[a.t_))uni-hamburg.de

 Since July 2023, I am a PhD student at CoSy.Bio.
-I am currently exploring the mechanisms of Defective Interfering Particles in Influenza Viruses, using Machine Learning.
-I received my bachelor's degree in Technical Biology at the University of Hamburg and continued with the master's programm in Bioinformatics at the University of Hamburg
+My studies focus on improving the health journey of patients by developing approaches for computer-supported personalized medicine.
+My current focus is developing a virtual twin model for diabetes type II patients.
+Beforehand, I explored defective viral genomes as novel therapeutic agents and applied federated learning techniques for histopathology foundation models in prostate cancer research.
+I received my bachelor's degree in Technical Biology at the University of Hamburg and continued with the master's program in Bioinformatics at the University of Hamburg.

 Klaudia Adamowicz